undefinedlabs/scope-docs/docs/installation.md

 > Please note that the installation process will generate a self-signed certificate for the HTTPS port that can be replaced during the setup wizard, or at any time in the admin panel

 If you chose a `ClusterIP` service type, Scope will only be accessible internally in your cluster.
-We recommend you configure your edge routing layer to forward traffic to port 80 of service `scope-default-router`.
+For this service type, we recommend you configure your edge routing layer to forward traffic to port 80 of service `scope-default-router`.

 ## Configuring your installation